Issuing and Renewing Prescriptions

 $125 for a follow-up patient

-Before your appointment we will send you our complete financial policy and fee schedule.
+Before your first appointment, we will send you our complete financial policy and fee schedule.